truongc2/Richard_Truong-Chau.github.io/README.md

 ## About

-My name is Richard Truong-Chau, a Biology student from the University of Illinois at Urbana-Champaign with a minor in Informatics and am eager to tansition into Data science.
+My name is Richard Truong-Chau, a Biology student from the University of Illinois at Urbana-Champaign with a minor in Informatics and I am eager to transition into Data science.
 My interest and curiosity in data science/analysis stems from my experience in bioinformatics where I, for the first time, applied programming and statistics on relvent data.
-Though the challenge was difficult at first, I gained valuable skills that are applicable to various fields.
+Though the challenge was difficult at first, I gained valuable skills that are applicable in various fields.
 Now, I want to apply these skills and further my knowledge in data science to uncover meaningful solutions in data that would make a difference in society and take on business challenges.

-This repository serves to track my progress in Data Science to help organize my goals and projects.
+This repository serves to track my progress in Data Science and to help organize my goals/projects.

 ## Projects

-Here I will present my projects that focuses on exploratory data analysis and/or machine learning for problem solving.
+Here I present my projects that focuses on exploratory data analysis and/or visualizations.
 The notes section contains new tools and issues that I encountered during the project.

 ### Exploratory Data Analysis
 |Description   |Datasets   |Notes    |Start Date   |Last Update  |